AntonelloDN/hydra/From_Gismo_MorphoMesh_To_ENVI_MET/README.md

 ### Description
 This workflow let you create buildings with 3d roofs with Gismo to use in a ENVI_MET model.
-3d buildings which come from OSM are often  not accurate - made by many nested breps - in this case you could modify them using Morphomesh before importing them to ENVI MET.
+3d buildings which come from OSM are made by many nested breps - in this case you could union them using Morphomesh before importing them to ENVI MET.

 Requirements:
 - Gismo 0.0.3 (https://github.com/stgeorges/gismo)